 Temporal response of auditory nerve fibers

-In response to a tone-burst presented at CF, the temporal response of high-CF auditory nerve fibers (CF > 2 kHz, fibers that innervate the basal part of the cochlea) is characterized by a good synchronization at the beginning of the stimulation, an adaptation and a steady-state activity.
+In response to a tone-burst presented at the CF, the temporal response of high-CF auditory nerve fibers (CF > 2 kHz, fibers that innervate the basal part of the cochlea) is characterized by a good synchronization at the beginning of the stimulation, an adaptation and a steady-state activity.
 Low-CF auditory nerve fibers (CF < 2 kHz, fibers innervating the apical part of the cochlea) phase-lock with the waveform of the tone.

 See more about phase-locking and intensity coding at IHC Physiology